Passenger satisfaction with the public transport service

 What's being done?

-The results of our annual survey (along with other feedback channels such as through our MetroInfo team and via community groups) help Environment Canterbury to determine what initiatives we should prioritise.
+The results of our annual survey (along with other feedback through our MetroInfo team and via community groups) help Environment Canterbury to determine what initiatives we should prioritise.

 The key findings of the survey were:

 Satisfaction with services remains high:

 - Overall, satisfaction with public transport services increases with age.

 - There is also higher satisfaction among less regular passengers.

 - 82% of Metro users would recommend using public transport in Christchurch to a friend or colleague.

 - The proportion is consistent with previous years.